tfzhang006/paper-reading/Partnet: A recursive part decomposition network for fine-grained and hierarchical shape segmentation.md

 # Partnet: A recursive part decomposition network for fine-grained and hierarchical shape segmentation

 ## Summary
+This paper proposes a model for hierarchical segmentation of 3D shapes.
 ## Research Objective

 ## Background and Problems